LuC-9/Python-Punderful/README.md

 This sample includes:
 - ✅ Introduction
-- ✅ etting a Grip on Python Basics
+- ✅ Getting a Grip on Python Basics
 - ✅ Shedding Light on Control Flow

 ---